-To estimate the composition of ascensions, the total number of ascensions were then decomposed into escapement estimates for reporting groups of interest with 90% confidence intervals (CI) so the fallback-reascension rates (proportion of fish that fell back below the dam and later reascended) can be proportionally applied (Appendix B-1, Fallback Rates and Composition of Ascensions sections).
+To estimate the composition of ascensions, the total number of ascensions were then decomposed into escapement estimates for reporting groups of interest with 95% confidence intervals (CI) so the fallback-reascension rates (proportion of fish that fell back below the dam and later reascended) can be proportionally applied (Appendix B-1, Fallback Rates and Composition of Ascensions sections).
 The total number of ascensions initially includes repeat ascensions, so the fallback-reascension rates were applied to the total number of ascensions after decomposition, assuming every fish that fell back reascended.
-Fallback-reascension rate was calculated separately for upper (upstream of LGR) and lower (downstream of LGR) stocks to account for differences in rates between the stocks.
+Fallback-reascension rate was calculated separately for upper stocks (originating upstream of LGR) and lower stocks (originating downstream of LGR) to account for differences in rates between the stocks.
+For steelhead, the LSNAKE stock was defined as "lower" and the other nine stocks were "upper".
+For Chinook Salmon, all stocks were defined as "upper".
 Fallback-reascension rates were also calculated using PIT tag detections from DART (excluding fish tagged as adults at LGR).
 The basic methods for estimating the composition of ascensions were developed by Delomas and Hess (2021) and implemented in the EASE R package (GitHub - delomast/escapeLGD: Escapement Estimation at Lower Granite Dam; R Development Core Team 2021).
 The EASE model combined the number of ascensions with the adult trap sample data on a temporally stratified basis to account for changes in the trapping rate and run characteristics through time.
-The spawn year for each species was divided into "statistical week" strata with each stratum defined as a week (starts on Monday and ends on Sunday) or a series of adjacent weeks with sufficient trap numbers ($n \ge 100$) to adequately estimate all proportions.
+The spawn year for each species was divided into "statistical week" strata with each stratum defined as a week (starts on Monday and ends on Sunday) or a series of adjacent weeks with sufficient trap numbers ( $n \ge 100$ ) to adequately estimate all proportions.
 In addition to the defined strata for composition estimates, two other sets of strata were defined for fallback-reascension and nighttime passage estimates through time.
 Criteria for these strata sets can be found in the Stratification section of Appendix B-1.
-Escapement by stratum was estimated by applying the strata-specific nighttime passage and fallback-reascension rates to the ascensions and then multiplying the ascensions by the trap proportions.
+Escapement by stratum was estimated by multiplying the strata-specific nighttime passage and fallback-reascension rates to the ascensions and then multiplying the ascensions by the trap proportions.
 The total adjusted escapement to LGR for the spawn year was the sum of escapement estimates from each stratum.
 In essence, the stratum proportions were weighted by stratum run size of all fish from each species.
-We assumed 1) the total number of ascensions represents true abundance; 2) fish pass LGR only by the ladder; 3) counts by species are accurate; 4) PIT-tagged fish represent the behavior of untagged fish in regards to fallback-reascension and nighttime passage; and 5) proportions are constant within each stratum.
+We assumed 1) the total number of ascensions represents true abundance; 2) fish pass LGR only by the ladder; 3) counts by species are accurate; 4) PIT-tagged fish represent the behavior of untagged fish in regard to fallback-reascension and nighttime passage; and 5) proportions are constant within each stratum.

-The composition of ascensions decomposes total adjusted escapement into rearing type, primary, and secondary categories (Figure 3; Appendix B-1, Composition of Ascensions section).
-These are hierarchical and each category is nested within the previous category, thus point estimates of nested categories must sum to equal the parent category.
+The composition of ascensions decomposes the total adjusted escapement into rearing type, primary, and secondary categories (Figure 3; Appendix B-1, Composition of Ascensions section).
+These are hierarchical and each category is nested within the previous category, thus point estimates of nested categories must sum to the parent category total.
 First, the total adjusted escapement is decomposed into rearing type (ad-intact hatchery, ad-clipped hatchery, and wild).
 Fish from each rearing type are then divided into primary categories.
-Hatchery-reared fish (ad-clipped and ad-intact) are divided into primary size categories (large and small).
+Hatchery-reared fish (adclipped and ad-intact) are divided into primary size categories (large and small).
 Wild-reared fish are divided into primary categories by genetic stock and Major Population Group.
 Wild fish genetic stocks are then further decomposed into secondary categories (size, sex, brood year, saltwater age, and age class).